Founder & Lead Editor

 The general consensus on the Brooks Caldera 8 is overwhelmingly positive, with many users praising its comfort and performance on the trails.

-While the feedback is largely positive, some users have noted a few minor issues.
-For instance, one reviewer mentioned that the shoe can feel a bit "clunky and less agile on very technical sections of trail" due to its high stack height [60].
-Another pointed out a slight stiffness in the heel counter during the initial break-in period.
-However, these points are often overshadowed by the overall comfort and performance of the shoe.
+While the feedback is largely positive, a few small issues come up.
+One reviewer mentioned the shoe can feel "clunky and less agile on very technical sections of trail" because of the high stack height [60].
+Another pointed out slight stiffness in the heel counter early on.
+Still, for most people those downsides get outweighed by the overall comfort and stability.

 In summary, the Brooks Caldera 8 is a highly-rated trail running shoe that delivers on its promise of comfort, stability, and durability, making it a favorite among long-distance trail runners.